 After killing at high school football game, West Baton Rouge leaders call for teens to give up their guns

-PORT ALLEN- District Attorney Tony Clayton said detectives have pinpointed several gangs that are operating out of West Baton Rouge that are posting videos to social media and causing problems.
+PORT ALLEN - District Attorney Tony Clayton said detectives have pinpointed several gangs that are operating out of West Baton Rouge that are posting videos to social media and causing problems.

 One of those groups, TMS, posted videos to YouTube that are now under investigation.
-The videos, that are easily accessible online, show what appears to be juveniles smoking and pointing and waving guns.
+The videos, which are easily accessible online, show what appears to be juveniles smoking and pointing and waving guns.

 "If you anoint yourself God and suck the life out of someone else's child, then you forfeit your right to walk around with the rest of us," District Attorney Tony Clayton said.
 "You will die at Angola.
 The only way to get out is in a pine box."

-Clayton said investigators have been monitoring the activity for quite sometime.
+Clayton said investigators have been monitoring the activity for quite some time.

 "I'm willing to work with the parents if you come in and say my son is in that video," Clayton said.
 "Here's the gun that he had.
 I'm going to sit down and see the extent of that.
 But, I have to give credit to the parent, who brings that child in and the gun in too.
 I'm not going to hold that against the parent.
 I applaud that."